 Cersei Lannister is ruthless and constantly scheming, but she loves her children more than anything, yes, even that child.
 In fact, it is because of this love a series of events was set into motion that started with Jon Arryn's death, and has continued with the execution of Ned Stark.

 Tywin Lannister, while portrayed as a monster in the books, has a few pet the dog moments during the Harrenhal arc when he unknowingly takes Arya Stark as his cupbearer, complimenting and sharing a few paternal moments with her.
 He also reveals that he knows she is hiding something, but chooses not to do anything about it.
+This is pretty thoroughly undone when he reveals that when he leaves he plans to leave her in the personal service of Gregor Clegane, his Ax-CrazyBrute, a notorious rapist with zero qualms against killing children.

 Sue Sylvester is a complete and total Jerk Ass with few redeeming qualities if any, so when in one episode she lets a mentally challenged girl onto her prized cheerleading squad the "Cheerios" the viewers along with everyone in the show conclude she's about to do something despicable that goes far beyond the Moral Event Horizon, reinforced by the fact she's pushing the girl just as harsh as she treats her other cheerleaders.
 At the end of the episode Sue ends up paying out of her own pockets for the School's handicap ramps, which baffles Will and the Principal as they try and figure out her motive.
 It's revealed she has a sister with Down's Syndrome living in a home, who Sue visits and reads to regularly.
 She gave the girl a spot on the cheerleading squad because she knows she just wants to be treated like everyone else.